Chocolate Mug Cake (5 Minutes!) Moist & Rich Microwave Dessert

 Common Mistakes to Avoid

-Even with a simple recipe, a few small mistakes can change the final texture.
+Even with a simple recipe, a few small missteps can change the final texture.
 Here’s what to watch out for:

 Overcooking Your Mug Cake

-Most dry mug cakes happen because they were left in the microwave just a little too long.
-If you’re unsure, stop early and rest the cake for a minute.
-The residual heat finishes the cooking gently and keeps the center soft.
+Most dry mug cakes happen because they were microwaved just a little too long.
+If you’re unsure, stop early and let it rest for a minute.
+The residual heat finishes the center gently and keeps it tender.

 Using the Wrong Mug Size

-A mug that’s too small may overflow, while a very wide mug can cook the batter unevenly.
+A mug that’s too small may overflow, while a very wide mug can cook unevenly.
 A standard 10–12 oz mug usually gives the best rise and texture.

 Overmixing the Batter